tomagine/puppetmaster/README.txt

 PROJECT GOAL

-Actually there is just one goal: I wanted to get used to puppet and its usage in various scenarios (from small home setups to large grids).
+Actually there is just one goal: I wanted to get used to puppet and its usage in various usage scenarios.

 TESTING ENVIRONMENT

-Actually I use a Fedora 13 (livecd) setup, because this distribution can find and install git and puppet-server automatically without any changes to default setup (yum repositories).
+Actually I use a Fedora 13 (livecd) setup, because this distribution can find and install git and puppet-server automatically without any changes to to the default setup (no yum repositories tweaking necessary).

-A 2-liner after installation does the job (fetch packages git, wget and puppet-server)
+After a default installation the following 1-liner finishes the required setup (an installed puppet-server package):

-# become root
+# execute as root
-su -
 yum -y install git wget puppet-server

 ....
 UNDER CONSTRUCTION ....